 Developments may be able to demolish multiple units under just cause 37.9(a)(15).
 Just cause 37.9(a)(15) has been used to evict many tenants in developments such as Trinity Properties and Park Merced.
 Other evictions are anticipated using this just cause unless the law is changed.
 It is particularly important in these cases of demolition of multiple units to organize as tenants.

 Tenants have a right to a 60 day written notice for tenancies of at least a year (otherwise a 30 day notice) and for demolitions of a single unit there are relocation payments.
+(See document 577 for the relocation amounts.)
 A landlord must first get the required permits or their ability to do the eviction legally is significantly impaired.
-After the demolition of a single unit, the initial rent of a replacement tenant is limited (to the rent of the terminated tenancy except for annual rent increases) for 5 years after the termination of the previous tenancy.

 The Planning Commission may hold a “Discretionary Review” of building permits regarding a demolition upon request.
 Most mergers of rental units require a mandatory discretionary review.
 Housing that is not affordable or not sound do not require a public hearing.
 Generally if the cost to upgrade the unit(s) to safe and habitable standards costs more than 50% of the cost to replace the existing unit(s) at the same size, it would be deemed “unsound.”
 Tenants who face eviction due to such mergers may be able to contest the issuance of such permits.